 Children in Worship

 Worship begins with a gathering reading, a prayer, and a hymn.
-Next, kids are invited to join our pastor for an interactive lesson (or they are welcome to stay with family).
+Next, kids are invited to join our pastor for a story (or they are welcome to stay with family).
 After that, kids may return to the children’s area or sit with their families.
 Those who are under five may go play in the nursery at any time.

 As a Presbyterian Church, we practice open communion: all are welcome at the table.
 The Lord’s Supper is celebrated on the first Sunday of the month at 10 a.m. worship.
 Through ordinary bread and wine, we remember that God is always present with us.
 We offer gluten-free bread as well as grape juice and wine.